12th June 2019

 From: Gerry Light, Assistant General Secretary

-- Band of weekly hours calculated appears to be incorrect
+- The band of weekly hours calculated appears to have been calculated incorrectly

-- Getting written confirmation of my new weekly band of hours
+- I still do not have written confirmation of my new weekly band of hours

 Once your band of hours is agreed and accepted by you, you are entitled to receive a written statement which confirms or reflects your new band of weekly working hours.
 This is normally in the form of letter or a statement from the company confirming the amendment of your working hours to your terms of employment.
 The company must confirm the change in writing within one month.
-If you do not receive written confirmation you should request it from your manager or write to head office requesting it.
-If you still do not receive written confirmation you can contact your Mandate office for assistance.
+If you still do not receive written confirmation contact your Mandate office for assistance.